vestrel00/contacts-android/docs/customdata/integrate-googlecontacts-custom-data.md

 `FileAs` and `UserDefined`, which allows you to read and write Google Contacts data for all of your contacts.
 These (optional) extensions live in the `customdata-googlecontacts` module.

-> If you are looking to create your own custom data or get more insight on how the `FileAs` and
+> ℹ️ If you are looking to create your own custom data or get more insight on how the `FileAs` and
 > `UserDefined` custom data was built, read [Integrate custom data](./../customdata/integrate-custom-data.md).

 ## Register the Google Contacts custom data with the Contacts API instance